Sugar Association: History

 The Sugar Association, founded by members of the U.S. sugar industry, began in 1943 as the Sugar Research Foundation.
 In 1947, the association assumed its current name.

 Initially, the association had two main focuses: public education and scientific research.
 In 1968, The Sugar Research Foundation became the World Sugar Research Organisation, Ltd. (WSRO).
 Both the Sugar Association and WSRO are still active today.

 Today the organization describes itself as "the scientific voice of the sugar industry" on their website and social media pages.

 Leadership

 The association's leaders include: Chair Peter O'Malley, Vice President of Corporate Relations at American Sugar Refining, Inc; Vice Chair John McCreedy, Executive Vice President at The Amalgamated Sugar Company LLC; and President Courtney Gaine, president of the Sugar Association.
 Its members are sugar companies and other sugar industry firms, including American Sugar Cane League, ASR Group, Imperial Sugar, and The Western Sugar Cooperative.

+Industry funding of research

+The sugar industry has funded research that downplayed the health effects of sugar.
+The Coca-Cola Company provided funding to the Global Energy Balance Network promoting exercise over reduced sugar consumption.
+The Sugar Research Foundation, the predecessor to the Sugar Association, funded research that downplayed the risks of sugar and highlighted the hazards of fat.